Shaheen8954/docker-revision-notes/docker-network/network-questions.md

-5. Docker Networks
+# Docker Networks

+## 1. What is docker network?

+Docker network is crucial to communicate between to container or services in a containerised environment,

-What are the default Docker networks?
+## 2. What are the default Docker networks?

-How does Docker networking work?
+## 3. How does Docker networking work?

-Difference between bridge, host, and none networks?
+## 4.Difference between bridge, host, and none networks?

-How to create a custom bridge network?
+## 5. How to create a custom bridge network?

-How do containers communicate with each other?
+## 6. How do containers communicate with each other?